 Measurement of marine signal lights

-Luminous Intenisty versus angle
+Luminous intensity versus angle

 general

 The measurement of luminous intensity versus angle is usually carried out by using a goniophotometer.
-According to the measurement geometry described in Section 2.1, for marine signal lights, the preferred angles on which the luminous intensity depends are named X/Y. With the use of X and Y, there is only one horizontal plane (Figure 6) and for each angle X in this horizontal plane there is a vetical plane (Figure 7).
+According to the measurement geometry described in Section 2.1, for marine signal lights, the preferred angles on which the luminous intensity depends are named X/Y. With the use of X and Y, there is only one horizontal plane (Figure 6) and for each angle X in this horizontal plane there is a vertical plane (Figure 7).
 The reference axis may be chosen arbitrarily, but it is recommended to put it in the horizontal plane and for pencil beam light in or near the direction with maximum intensity and it should lie at the junction of vertical and horizontal planes.
 All angles should be referenced to this axis.
 X is in the range of -180° to +180° and for Y it is -90° to +90°.

 Horizontal angle X